-Why is the SCTS processing this information?
+Criminal Court Processing - why is the SCTS processing this information?

 Processing of criminal court case information for a law enforcement purpose is not regulated by the UK GDPR.
 The regime followed is instead set out part 3 of the Data Protection Act 2018.